 It’s vital to remember that the first rule of water safety for kids is to have a responsible adult offering close observation any time kids are in or near water.
 “If you have on a bright color and nobody is watching, it doesn’t help,” Natalie stresses.
 “But in those cases where the unexpected happens, anything to help draw attention is good.”

-In addition to the blog on Alive Solutions, where you can read Natalie’s original pool water visibility and lake water visibility test posts and her 2023 pattern visibility test post, she also offers her quarter-century of aquatic safety experience to parents and individuals through Facebook groups, including Aquatic Safety Connection (a great resource for any FOSS family.)
+In addition to the blog on Alive Solutions, where you can read Natalie’s original pool water visibility, lake water visibility and pattern visibility posts, she also offers her quarter-century of aquatic safety experience to parents and individuals through Facebook groups, including Aquatic Safety Connection (a great resource for any FOSS family.)

 As you prepare for a summer of fun in the water, we hope this helps you make smarter, safer choices.
 Spread the word and we’ll see you at the pool!